redesquintopoder/hackingmty.github.io/README.md

 ## Projects and People

-The [projects](http://opengovhacknight.org/projects.html) and [people](http://opengovhacknight.org/people.html) pages are powered by [Github](https://github.com/) and [civic-json-worker](https://github.com/open-city/civic-json-worker),
+The [projects](http://opengovhacknight.org/proyectos.html) and [people](http://opengovhacknight.org/personas.html) pages are powered by [Github](https://github.com/) and [civic-json-worker](https://github.com/open-city/civic-json-worker),
 a script we run every 5 minutes that fetches data from the [Github API](http://developer.github.com/).

 The JSON files are backed up every hour in the [civic-json-files](https://github.com/open-city/civic-json-files) repository.

+This project was forked from [Open Gov Hack Night](http://opengovhacknight.org), thanks for all their hard work.